svobik7/next-roots/README.md

 # next-roots

-Next.js utility to generate internationalized (i18n) pages according to custom roots rules and with **no need to use Vercel dev server, Rewrites neither Routes**
+Next.js utility to generate internationalized (i18n) pages according to custom roots rules and with **no need to use Vercel dev server, Rewrites neither Routes**.
+Package has Zero dependencies.

 ## 1. About next-roots